 The Plantar Tack comes pre-loaded on the Plantar Tack Inserter with the Thread Sleeve placed over the Plantar Tack.

-Insert the wire of the Plantar Tack Inserter through the bone tunnel.
+Insert the wire of the Plantar Tack Inserter through the bone tunnel, using the K-wire as a guide.
+Remove K-wire while inserting Plantar Tack.